 Budgets are adopted on a basis consistent with GAAP.
-Annual appropriated budgets are adopted for the General Fund and Special Revenue Funds, except the capital project fund.
+Annual appropriated budgets are adopted for the General Fund and Special Revenue Funds, except the capital project and working cash funds.
 All annual appropriations lapse at fiscal year end.

 The budget is prepared by fund, function, and activity and includes information on the past year, current year estimates, and requested appropriations for the next fiscal year.